openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 A HomeKit accessory has mandatory and optional characteristics (listed below in the table).
 The mapping between openHAB items and HomeKit accessory and characteristics is done by means of [metadata](https://www.openhab.org/docs/concepts/items.html#item-metadata)

-If the first word of the item name match the room name in home app, home app will hide it.
+If the first word of the item name match the room name in Home app, Home app will hide it.
 E.g. item with the name "Kitchen Light" will be shown in "Kitchen" room as "Light".
 This is recommended naming convention for HomeKit items and rooms.

 ### UI based Configuration